Small-Loan-Studio/TGO/README.md

 - have a weekly sync meeting.
 Notes are kept [here][team-standup]
 - track active work on a [kanban board in Notion][kanban]
 - communicate regularly in the #tgo-programming channel

+### Conventions: Ownership

+We hint at this above but it is likely each one of us will end up being the single biggest voice in the room for a given feature.
+Currently it's shaping up to look like that will be:

+- Den: UI
+- Lent: Dialogic integration
+- Luke: Level loading / implementation & grayboxing
+- Envy: Player interaction mechanics

+This list is neither exhaustive nor final.
+You will always have an opportunity to change this and it explicitly **does not** mean that you will have to do all the related work on your own.

+It only means you are the person most likely to have a full understanding of the related systems and when we need more hands on a specific system it may fall to you to help understand how to decompose the problem or debug a particularly tricky issue.

+As a team we should aim to:
+1. Never let somebody own something by accident or implicitly;
+2. Not silently abandon something that we own;
+3. Understand when something doesn't have an owner.

 ### Coventions: Code
 - GDScript should pass lint before merge.
 We have the repo set up to run a CI job